eclipse-basyx/basyx-java-sdk/README.md

 ## Contributing

-If you would like to contribute, the overall process is described in the [Eclipse wiki](https://wiki.eclipse.org/BaSyx_/_Developer_/_Contributing).
+If you would like to contribute, please notice the [contribution guidelines](CONTRIBUTING.md).
+The overall process is described in the [Eclipse wiki](https://wiki.eclipse.org/BaSyx_/_Developer_/_Contributing).

 This GitHub project is migrated from the Eclipse infrastructure.
 For the archived history, see the [previous repository](https://git.eclipse.org/c/basyx/basyx.git/).